ArtesianDesign/concrete5-boilerplate/README.md

 ## Documentation

 Read the FireShell developer [documentation](//github.com/toddmotto/fireshell/blob/master/docs/DOCS.md) for set up and further learning.
-You may need to install a few assets before you can get started, such as Node, Git, Grunt.
+You may need to install a few assets before you can get started, such as Node, Git, and Grunt.

 ## Scaffolding